khulnasoft/AiKit/docs/overview/deep_dive/continuous_integration.rst

 .. image:: https://github.com/khulnasoft/khulnasoft.github.io/blob/main/img/externally_linked/deep_dive/continuous_integration/push2.png?raw=true
    :alt: Workflow Result

 Click on the "Run Tests" section in order to see the logs of the failing tests for Array API Tests.
-For Ivy Tests, head to the "Combined Test Results" Section of the display-test-results Job, which shows the Test Logs for each of the tests in the following format:
+For Aikit Tests, head to the "Combined Test Results" Section of the display-test-results Job, which shows the Test Logs for each of the tests in the following format:

 \***************************************************